 While many Matelich Scholarships are awarded to students with financial need, all qualified applicants, regardless of need, are considered.

 Applicants must submit a completed admission application and the scholarship application by Dec.
-1. 10 finalists will be invited to campus for an interview.
+1. 10 finalists will interview virtually in late February and be invited to campus for one of our admitted student events on March 29, April 5, April 13, or April 19.
 Two Matelich Scholarships will be awarded.

 Scope of Award